miztiik/aws-real-time-use-cases/templates/interview_topics.md

 ## Share your tips, solutions, power-tools

-1. What is your goto place for getting help
+1. What is your goto place for getting help when you get stuck on a problem

    > _Examples:_
    > I check StackOverflow/Valaxy Youtube
+   > Do other work and come back later .
    > I ask my team-mates, friends
    > If nothing works, Start reading the docs.